-Sanitation Minister commissions €20m Kumasi Wastewater Treatment Plant
+Sanitation Minister commissions €20M Kumasi wastewater treatment plant

 However, the minister emphasised that with the dwindling resources in the face of the huge financial requirements to address the challenges in sanitation space, the involvement of the private sector was crucial.

-In this regard, Mrs Dapaah reiterated that government has created and was continuously enhancing the enabling environment to allow more private sector participation and other development partners to assist in bridging the funding gap.
+In this regard, Mrs Dapaah reiterated that the government has created and is continuously enhancing the enabling environment to allow more private sector participation and other development partners to assist in bridging the funding gap.

 “All private sector players are most welcome, and here I must commend the Chairman of the Jospong Group of Companies and his team for taking the risk and in the right direction to also embrace all opportunities in the sanitation sector,” she urged.